MicrosoftDocs/mixed-reality/world-locking-tools/Documentation/Concepts/Advanced/Architecture/FrozenWorldDLL.md

 If the detail flag is false, the returned version information is a short, single-line string contains a number – this representation is suitable for being displayed on screen or in an info dialog box.
 If the detail flag is true, the version information is a multi-line string that specifies exactly which source files were compiled to build the DLL.

-Under extraordinary circumstances, e.g. if you received a bleeding-edge test build of the DLL directly from a Frozen World developer, both the compact and the detailed version information may describe several distinct version numbers or contain a more detailed listing of different source files and their respective revisions.
+Under extraordinary circumstances, for example if you received a bleeding-edge test build of the DLL directly from a Frozen World developer, both the compact and the detailed version information may describe several distinct version numbers or contain a more detailed listing of different source files and their respective revisions.

-This function can be called safely regardless of the library's state (i.e. even before startup and after teardown) and the thread they're called from.
+This function can be called safely regardless of the library's state, even before startup and after teardown, and regardless of the thread it's called from.

 ### Error flag and diagnostic error messages